bparch/bp-todo-core/README.md

 This Boiler Plate is running the following stack:
 -   NodeJS
 -	ExpressJS
--   MongooseJS (to connect to MongoDB server)
+-   MongooseJS (to connect and interact with MongoDB server)

 ## Installation